Quick Start for Windows (WSL)

 Install QUBO++

-Download one of the following files, depending on your Windows PC architecture:
+Download one of the following files from the Latest Release page, depending on your Windows PC architecture:

 qbpp_amd64_<version>.tar.gz: For Intel- or AMD-based Windows PCsqbpp_arm64_<version>.tar.gz: For ARM-based Windows PCs (e.g., Copilot+ PCs)